 At Cambridge School of Art, we combine the traditions of our past with the possibilities afforded by the latest technologies.

 Using our expertise and connections in Cambridge and beyond, we nurture creativity through experimentation and risk-taking to empower the makers and creators of the future.

 Our academics excel at both practice and theory, making a real impact in their chosen fields, whether they are curating exhibitions, designing book covers or photographing communities in Africa.
 They are also regularly published in catalogues, books, journals and conference papers, their research classed as being of ‘international standing’, with some elements ‘world-leading’, in the most recent Research Excellence Framework.

-This course will give you many opportunities to visit exhibitions, galleries and museums in Cambridge (including Kettle's Yard, the Fitzwilliam Museum, or the Wysing Arts Centre), as well as Tate Modern, Tate Britain or the Saatchi Gallery in London.
-We’ve also organised regular trips to the Frieze Art Fair in Regents Park, London; visits to independent galleries in central and East London; and international trips to Berlin, Madrid and Amsterdam, which take place every two years.
+We also organise regular trips to the Frieze Art Fair in Regents Park, London; independent galleries in central and East London; and international trips to Berlin, Madrid and Amsterdam, which take place every two years.

 For more information about tuition fees, including the UK Government's commitment to EU students, please see our UK/EU funding pages

 Estimated cost of materials over three years £250.

 You can take out a tuition fee loan, which you won’t need to start repaying until after your graduate.
 Or alternatively, there's the option to pay your fees upfront.

 We offer a fantastic range of ARU scholarships, which provide extra financial support while you’re at university.
 Some of these cover all or part of your tuition fees.

 You must pay your fees upfront, in full or in instalments.
 We will also ask you for a deposit or sponsorship letter.
 Details will be in your offer letter.Paying your fees